-A wizard guides you through the procedure of replacing a print head, and adjusts printer components to enable you to perform it.
+The Head Optimization wizard guides you through the procedure of replacing a print head, and adjusts printer components to enable you to perform it.
 Only replace a print head with the aid of the wizard.
-The entire procedure takes 75-90 minutes, and consists of the following phases:
+The entire procedure takes about 2.5 hours and consists of the following phases:

 - A. Identifying the head(s) needing replacement.

-- This is usually done during the head-calibration procedure.
-Otherwise, evidence of physical damage to the head surface or a malfunction message indicates which head needs replacing.
+This is normally done by the Head Optimization wizard.
+Otherwise, evidence of physical damage to the head surface or a malfunction message - B. Preparing the print block for head replacement.

-- B. Preparing the print block for head replacement.This is done automatically when you run the Head Replacement wizard.

-- C. Removing the defective print head.
+This is done automatically when you run the wizard. - C. Removing the defective print head.

-- D. Installing a new print head.

-- E. Performing head calibration.

-- F. Performing head alignment.